 Going to Tops Lookout is similar to the commute going to Sirao Flower Garden.
 First, ride a jeepney that has these routes 17D, 17C, 17B, 04M, 04L, 04H, 04D, 04C, 04B (source: cebuwanderlust.com).
 Then you must alight in JY Square Mall and get a Habal-Habal ride to the Tops Lookout.
-It’s better to get a legitimate motorcycle ride to Tops Lookout through Angkas or Grab if you find Habal-Habal riders sketchy.
+Getting a legitimate motorcycle ride to Tops Lookout through Angkas or Grab is better if you find Habal-Habal riders sketchy.

-Again, there is a shuttle service that brings you directly to Tops Lookout.
+Again, a shuttle service can bring you directly to Tops Lookout.
 They also transport people to the Temple of Leah, another destination you might also want to visit.

 Camping is allowed within the area.
 It would only take about 20 minutes of walking before you reach the summit from the jump-off point.
 At the peak, it shall feel that you can almost touch the sky as the clouds lie just slightly higher than you.

 By the way, there are thousands of mountains in the Philippines.
 They might not be as beautiful as the Swiss Alps, but they are a spectacle to behold.
 Check out the rest from the previous link 😀

 Check out my experience with Mount Pulag.
 The first time I hiked, it was a total heartbreak!
 But on my second, God, it was heaven!